-During the first twelve class days 100%

-After the twelfth class day NONE
+During the first twelve class days of the semester...100% After the twelfth class day of the semester...NONE Summer Session

-Summer Session

-During the first four class days 100%

-After the fourth class day NONE
+During the first four class days...100% After the fourth class day...NONE

-The first "class day" is to be counted as the officially published date when the semester begins.
+\ The first "class day" is to be counted as the officially published date when the semester begins.
+The first "class day" means the first day ALL classes begin for the semester, not the first day a student's class is scheduled to meet.
 No refunds are issued after the last class day of each semester.